-Any University Faculty, School or Division offering a volunteering or professional development program are eligible to nominate the activity or positions with it for inclusion within UNSW Advantage.
+Any University Faculty, School or Division offering a volunteering or professional development program are eligible to nominate the activity and its positions for inclusion within UNSW Advantage.

 Opportunities to volunteer or undertake professional development within external organisations are not currently eligible for inclusion under UNSW Advantage, unless they are part of a university program such as the Volunteer Army or the UNSW Leadership Program.